Body Piercing Mistakes

 - If you are thinking about avoiding professional studios altogether, stop immediately!
 Home piercings and jewelry guns are not safe for use on body piercings.
 They cause greater tissue damage and cannot be properly sterilized.
 Without the right equipment and a piercer who has been through an apprenticeship, you risk nasty infections and/or rejections with serious scarring.

 2. Think things through.
 A body piercing should never be a spur of the moment decision.
 Be willing to spend weeks or even months deciding on the right piercing for you.
 And think about how you will feel once you have it.
 Remember that a good piercing is a significant monetary and time investment.
 If you are not willing to make these investments, do not get pierced!
 Never get pierced while on drugs or after drinking alcohol.

-- While it might seem like a good idea to have a drink beforehand to relax, this will actually increase bleeding.
-Have the piercing first, then get a drink.
+- Legacy Healing Miami says while it might seem like a good idea to have a drink beforehand to relax, this will actually increase bleeding.
+Also, drinking will lead to slow healing which can be more uncomfortable.

 3. Get proper aftercare.
 A piercing is a wound and like any other wound, it is subject to infection and complications.

 - If you do not take care of your body piercing properly, you could end up with very unpleasant side effects.
 It could scar more than you want, migrate, or even reject, pulling out of your body completely.